Duet3D/MQTT-WPA2-Enterprise-Demo/README.md

 - Raspberry Pi 4B
 - MicroSD card, at least 256MB
 - PAU0A Wi-Fi USB Adapter (optional)
+- UGREEN USB-A 3.0 To Gigabit Ethernet Adapter (CR111/20256) or other AX88179-based adapters (optional)

 #### Preparation

-Simply image the microSD card with [backup.img.gz](./backup.image.gz).
+Simply image the microSD card with the OpenWRT-based [backup.img.gz](./backup.image.gz).
 Depending on the tool, you might need to decompress the file first.

-Connect the PAU0A Wi-Fi USB Adapter to one of the Raspberry Pi's USB ports.
-This adapter can be ommitted if the WPA2-Enterprise access point is not needed.
+Connect the PAU0A Wi-Fi USB Adapter and UGREEN USB-A 3.0 To Gigabit Ethernet Adapter (CR111/20256), if any, to one of the Raspberry Pi's USB ports.

+The optional *PAU0A Wi-Fi USB Adapter* is needed for testing enterprise Wi-Fi, and the optional *UGREEN USB-A 3.0 To Gigabit Ethernet Adapter (CR111/20256)* is needed when using an Ethernet Duet Board.
+Using other USB to Wi-Fi/Ethernet adapter is ok, though you might need to install the appropriate OpenWRT drivers.

 #### Setup